 While shooting close-ups of glossy surfaces manipulate the lighting to avoid too strong reflections on the surface of the product.
 Show that this shoe or cigarette box is shiny but do not overplay the lighting effect.
 Studio experience or live-preview automation technology will help you decide what is correct during the shoot-out.

 - Diverse surroundings of the product allowed.

 Backgrounds and environments are allowed.
-Different products may look better on different backgrounds.
+No need for white background images here, as different products may look better on different backgrounds.
 Imagine an expensive golden watch stylishly emerging from a black background thanks to good lighting in your Still Life photograph.
 Or maybe a sea-colored backdrop for your fishing products?
+Lifestyle photos sell!